THEWHITEBOY503/cFTPservices/README.md

 The gathering place for cFTP services.

 ### Getting extra storage on cFTP
 Be active in the Discord server.
 Taso is in the server.
-Every 5 levels, you get an extra GB of storage.
+Every 2 levels (update pending), you get an extra GB of storage.

 ### The signing up process
 Once you are in the server and you ask to join cFTP services, I'll DM you some questions and stuff and if I think you are worthy of my FTP server (which I probably will, fear not) I will ask you to provide me with a username and password.
 I advise you use a password different and not relating to the password you use for everything (if you're that type of person).